nagano1/smart/README copy.md

 tests\Release\main_tst.exe

 ## for Visual Studio 2019
-the sln file is configured for VS2017.
+the sln file is configured for VS2017 currently.
 Required to install below components to build with VS2019.
 - MSVC v141 - VS 2017 C++ x64/x86 build tools
 - Windows 10 SDK (10.0.17134.0)